Diketene/wigcpp/README.md

 W_{x} = \frac{n\sqrt{s}}{q}
 $$

 where $n$, $s$ and $q$ are integers.
 Algorithm in wigcpp leverages this principle to mitigate precision loss in floating-point arithmetic: it decomposes the mathematical expression for $xj$ symbol into integer components $n$, $s$ and $q$.
 These integers are then converted to floating-point numbers and used in only three floating-point operations: multiply, square root and division.
 In overall, six floating-point operations are used in the whole procedure of calculating $xj$ symbol, which keeps the relative error never exceeded $6\varepsilon$. $\varepsilon$ is the machine epsilon.
 For 80-bit `long double` of the x87 floating-point unit, $\varepsilon$ is $2^{-64}$.
-For more deatils, please look through the (source code)[./src/calc.cpp], and [Citation](#Citation).
+For more deatils, please look through the [source code](./src/calc.cpp), and [Citation](#Citation).

 ### In Language